ethereum/ethereum-org-website/src/content/developers/tutorials/the-graph-fixing-web3-data-querying/index.md

 ---
-title: "TheGraph: Fixing the Web3 data querying"
+title: "The Graph: Fixing Web3 data querying"
 description: Blockchain is like a database but without SQL.
 All the data is there, but no way to access it.
-Let me show you how to fix this with TheGraph and GraphQL.
+Let me show you how to fix this with The Graph and GraphQL.
 author: Markus Waas
 lang: en
 sidebar: true